Overview

 Teaching interests

-My teaching activities are to support the undergraduate dietetic degree program, particularly the project development module, project supervision, as well as delivering lectures in the field of nutrition, dietetics and ageing.
+My teaching activities are to support the undergraduate and masters dietetic degree programmes, particularly the project development module, project supervision, as well as delivering lectures in the field of nutrition, dietetics and ageing.

 I also support the Masters programs within the School through supervision of project work and teaching research skills and knowledge.